Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 - Ravenscroft 275 Side

-However, this software provides plenty of options to alter almost any possible parameter needed.
+However, this great software provides plenty of options to alter almost any possible parameter needed.
 Effects, timbre, key sensitivity etc.

 Kawai VPC with Wurlitzer and Rhodes Piano sounds